aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/create-empty-project-file/_index.md

 ## Prerequisites
 Before we embark on this journey, ensure you have the following prerequisites in place:
 1. **Java Development Kit (JDK):** Make sure you have Java installed on your system.
 You can download and install the latest JDK from the Oracle website.
 2. **Aspose.Tasks for Java Library:** Obtain the Aspose.Tasks for Java library from the website or Maven repository.
-You can download it from [here](https://releases.aspose.com/tasks/java/).
+You can download the Aspose.Tasks for Java library from [download the Aspose.Tasks for Java library](https://releases.aspose.com/tasks/java/).

 ## Import Packages
 To begin, import the necessary packages to your Java project.
 These packages facilitate interactions with Aspose.Tasks functionalities.